The Duel (short story): Background

-Conrad’s “fascination” with the Napoleonic Wars (1799-1815) was informed in his youth by a Polish uncle who had participated in Napoleon’s Russia Campaign in 1812.
+Conrad's "fascination" with the Napoleonic Wars (1799–1815) was informed in his youth by a Polish uncle who had participated in Napoleon's Russia Campaign in 1812.
 Literary critic Jocelyn Baines writes:

-The scenario for “The Duel” had its origins in an 1858 account published in Harper’s Magazine, which Conrad may have enlisted as the basis for his story.
+The scenario for "The Duel" had its origins in an 1858 account published in Harper's Magazine, which Conrad may have enlisted as the basis for his story.
+Another inspiration for Conrad may have been the duelling rivalry between French officers Pierre Dupont de l'Étang and François Louis Fournier-Sarlovèze, which lasted for years and which the same magazine covered in detail.